SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

 You can annotate a single method with multiple attributes in order to support different phrasings in the feature file for the same automation logic.

-##Rules for the Step Binding Method
+##Rules for the Step Definition Method

 * Must be in a public class, marked with the `[Binding]` attribute.
 * Must be a public method.